 Step Action Result 1 Place the LISST-100X in a horizontal position.
-Caps installed on the U-blocks have been provided for this purpose. connectors.
-Disconnect all cables from the end cap.
-Install caps on connectors to protect pins.
+U-blocks have been provided for this purpose.
+2 Disconnect all cables from the end cap.
+3 • Install caps on connectors to protect pins.
 Caps MUST be installed on connectors before submerging into water.
-2 Remove the three recessed bolts from end cap.
-The recessed bolts Use the Allen wrench provided.
+Caps installed on the connectors.
+4 • Remove the six recessed bolts from the end cap.
+Use the Allen wrench provided.
 The threads of the bolts have been coated with an anti-seize compound.
-Spare bolts are included with the LISST-100X. removed from the end cap.
-3 • Next, remove the end cap by grasping the ring attached to the end cap with standoffs and pull away from the case.
+Spare bolts are included with the LISST-100X.
+The recessed bolts removed from the end cap.
+5 Insert the three long bolts into the threaded holes next to the hold-down screws.
+The three long bolts are inserted.
+6 • Next, remove the end cap by gently threading the long bolts in evenly.
+They will bottom out against the edge of the pressure housing and slowly force out the connector endcap.
+When the Oring becomes visible, grasp the ring attached to the end cap with standoffs and pull gently away from the case.
 Slight rotation will sometimes be helpful.
 End cap and battery removed from the case.
-The end cap has an o-ring seal on the inside diameter of the case.
-The compression of the o-ring seal contributes to the effort required to remove the end cap.
+The end cap has an O-ring seal on the inside diameter of the case.
+The compression of the O-ring seal contributes to the effort required to remove the end cap.
 The end cap should remain parallel to the end of the case.
 Tipping of the end cap can cause binding.
 Do Not Pry the End Cap Off.
-If the removing the endcap requires extensive effort threaded holes next to the holddown screws have been provided to force the endcap away from the case.
-Remove the screws from the case and insert them into the threaded holes.
-Thread the screws in evenly until the endcap is free.
-When the o-ring on the end cap clears the case, the end cap and battery combination should slide easily from the case.
 WARNING: The endcap and battery cable assembly will still be connected to the main electronics.
 The assembly can only be removed a few inches from the end of the pressure case.
-To expose the battery and battery cable connectors, remove the Velcro wrap.
+7 To expose the battery and battery cable connectors, remove the Velcro wrap.
+Battery is visible.